 Graduates with an MA in Latin American Studies (MALAS) enter the workforce ready and able to tackle complex challenges within their fields.
 Their work plays an integral role in advancing the academic and professional community of Latin American, Caribbean, and Latinx Studies.
+Recent graduates of the program have received full scholarships to pursue doctoral studies at institutions including: New York University, Syracuse University, University of Chicago, University of Florida, University of North Carolina at Chapel Hill, University of Michigan, and University of Texas at Austin.
 Below, we invite you to view the profiles of recent graduates from the MALAS program.

 As a UF MALAS student, I conducted research on paramilitary violence and persecution against trade unionists in Colombia.
 As an intern with Sinaltrainal (Colombian union that represents food and beverage workers) in Medellin, I not only gained research experience but was also able to learn how unionists organize and mobilize; tactics which I utilize daily now that I am in the workforce.

 After graduating from UF in April, I moved to Providence Rhode Island to start working as a union organizer for The American Federation of Teachers/AFL-CIO.
 Currently, I am working with graduate students at Brown University in an organizing campaign to create a graduate student union.
 It was at the Center for Latin American Studies where I was introduced to the Graduate Assistants Union (GAU-UF) by other MALAS students, and where I was able to see how much graduate students benefit from having a student union.
 The Center not only provided me with the tools to become a better scholar but it also allowed me to prepare myself for the professional work I am doing.